 Use some of the objectives listed earlier in this article to help you as you practice how to teach drama with contemporary monologues.Use caution when selecting contemporary monologues-- not all options are appropriate for the school environment.

 Some helpful links for stand-alone contemporary monologues:

-Using Famous Monologues
+Teach Drama with Famous Monologues

 One step harder than contemporary monologues, famous monologues offer a bit more challenge to the student.
 These monologues may come from contemporary or classical plays.
 Some may even come from well-known movies.

 Students who choose this level of study may enjoy following in the footsteps of great actors.
 There's less demand on the individual student- since everyone already knows that it's a famous monologue, no one expects a completely unique piece.